Compiling to recurrent neurons: Experiments

 \subsubsection{Models}

 The models are similar to the first experiment. \t{Model D} is a neural network with conditional and iterative structure \textit{directly} programmed using our compiler.
-The program compiles to a $\nb{4}$-linear map.
-Its inputs $(\rd{\vec{b}}, \xvec, \rd{\t{vblur}, \rd{\vec{n}}})$ are determined by neural networks. $\rd{\vec{b}}$ is the condition checked in the conditional, determined by a 2-layer neural network.
-Other inputs are determined exactly as in the first experiment.
+Note that then-branch uses an identity iterator so that the variable $\nb{n}$ is used in each branch, a requirement of linear typing.

 \t{Model T} is similar to \t{Model D}.
 But compiles $\cm{\ite{\ul{b}}{\ul{x}}{\iter{x}{y}{y}{n}}}(\rd{\vec{b}}, \xvec, \rd{\vec{n}})$ and replaces its $\nb{3}$-linear map with a random matrix $\rd{W}$. \t{Model I} is the same model from the first experiment.